Ananya Panday On Being Ali Abbas Zafar's Youngest Heroine: I Don't Want To Let Him Down

 Recently, Ananya Panday had taken to her social media to announce her upcoming romantic-thriller, Khaali Peeli.
 The young diva will be seen sharing screen space with Ishaan Khatter for the first time.
 While we can't wait to witness this dynamic pair together on-screen, this also happens to be Ananya's first collaboration with the supremely talented Ali Abbas Zafar as well.

 Ali Abbas Zafar has always worked with an experienced bunch of actors in the past and given us some amazing films.
-The 'Student Of The Year 2' turns out to be his youngest heroine till date and we aren't surprised!
+The 'Student Of The Year 2' actress turns out to be his youngest heroine till date and we aren't surprised!

 Talking about being his youngest heroine, Ananya said, "I had no idea that I was the youngest heroine he has taken and so I am very happy about it.
 I am nervous as well and don't want to let him down.
 But he is an extremely hands on producer.
 He is very sweet and he has been so nice to us and he has been so patient with us and sat with us through readings and helped us , both Ishaan and me so much and he pays so much attention to every small detail.
 He just has a knack of making things so grand and presenting things so beautifully and so well and I am very excited."